Here's what to do if you want to solve a murder mystery on the Rideau Canal

 Participants look for clues to find the Rideau Canal ripper before it's too late while being on the water.
 They work in groups made of four to six people.
 Up to six groups can play per evening, he says.

-Participants come to a setting on the canal in front of the Shaw Centre, right in front of the round trip, where the boat shows up with complete darkness.
+Participants come to a setting on the canal in front of the Shaw Centre, right in front of the round trip, where the boat shows up in complete darkness.
 They get on it with tablecloth lanterns in their hands.

 Here's how it works: